symbol/symbol-docs/source/getting-started/setup-workstation.rst

     ┌──────────────────┬─────────────────┬─────────────────┬───────────────────┐
     │ Mosaic Id        │ Relative Amount │ Absolute Amount │ Expiration Height │
     ├──────────────────┼─────────────────┼─────────────────┼───────────────────┤
-    │ 46BE9BC0626F9B1A │ 1000.0          │ 1000000000      | Never             │
+    │ 75AF035421401EF0 │ 750.0           │ 750000000       | Never             │
     └──────────────────┴─────────────────┴─────────────────┴───────────────────┘

-.. note:: The faucet has a limited amount of ``cat.currency`` and must be replenished before it dries.
-If you don’t need your test cat.currency units anymore, please send them back to the account ``TAQ4FD-H2UHU5-TZ2VIW-Z6VWSN-MFWR7C-353F73-EUMY``.
+.. note:: The faucet has a limited amount of ``nem.xem`` and must be replenished before it dries.
+If you don’t need your test nem.xem units anymore, please send them back to the account ``TAQ4FD-H2UHU5-TZ2VIW-Z6VWSN-MFWR7C-353F73-EUMY``.

 .. _setup-development-environment: